antoine29/FullStackChallenge/part7/bloglist-frontend/README.md

 # Frontend BlogList application

-This is enhanced version of the part5 BlogList application.
+This is an enhanced version of the part5 BlogList application.
 The enhancements includes:
 - Redux for state management
 - React-router for the route management
 - SemanticUI styled components